Harbor Bridge Project: Construction

 To assemble the superstructure, box girders cast near the bridge site are lifted and brought into place using a self-propelled gantry crane, and then the tendons are post-tensioned before the crane moves to the next segment and repeats.

 The structure is slated to be the longest cable-stayed, concrete segmental bridge in North America.
-If completed before the Gordie Howe International Bridge, also under construction, it will also briefly have the longest cable-stayed span in the North America.
+Until the completion of the Gordie Howe International Bridge, also under construction, it will also have the longest cable-stayed span in the North America.
 Corpus Christi's nearby John F. Kennedy Memorial Causeway, which has a similar construction method, is the first precast concrete post-tensioned segmental box girder bridge in the United States.

 Construction suspension

 In March 2018, a pedestrian bridge collapse in Florida prompted extensive reevaluation of bridge construction across the United States.
 An NTSB investigation ultimately concluded that the chief probable cause for the Florida bridge collapse was an error in design by the FIGG Bridge Group.
 FIGG was also the engineer for the Harbor Bridge Project.
 This prompted a design review by TxDOT who in 2019 ultimately asked the bridge developer Flatiron/Dragados to remove FIGG and select a different engineering firm.
 (Note: FIGG had previously been removed from another Texas project, the replacement of the Sam Houston Ship Channel Bridge.)

 In July 2020 the developer designated the new engineer for the project as Arup-CFC, who expected no major changes.
 Construction resumed in August 2021.

 In July 2022 a TxDOT-ordered independent review by International Bridge Technologies found significant design flaws that persisted in its design, including five primary areas of concern.
 (Note: "...the five primary areas of concern are: (1) inadequate capacity of the pylon drilled shafts, (2) deficiencies in footing caps that led IBT to report that the bridge would collapse under certain load conditions, (3) delta frame design defects, primarily related to the connections between the delta frames and the adjacent precast box units, (4) significant uplift at the intermediate piers, and (5) excessive torsion and other stresses related to crane placement during construction.")
 TxDOT subsequently suspended work on the bridge.
 The developer Flatiron/Dragados disputes some of these findings, and as of September 2022 discussion were ongoing with TxDOT regarding future construction and potential design remedies.